 Direct dial: 916.287.9881

 Tori Truscheit joined Housing California in July 2019 as the Statewide Organizer.
+She now serves as Housing California’s Organizing Director.
 Most recently, she was Solidarity Manager at Sacred Heart Community Service in San Jose, where she organized food bank volunteers to support housing and immigration justice.
 She was the lead organizer and a founding member of the San Jose chapter of Showing Up for Racial Justice, where she won a 2019 campaign to make sanctuary protections for Santa Clara County immigrants the strongest in the country.